fedluc/HSMC/README.md

 * **Random number generator**: The random number generator used by hsmc is the [Marsenne Twister implemented in the GNU Scientific Library](https://www.gnu.org/software/gsl/doc/html/rng.html).
 The see used to initialize the random number generator can be specified with the keyword `seed`.
 Default: `seed 0`.

-* **Restart files**: The keyword `restart_write` can be used to specify how often to write restart files to the disk. `restart_write` requires one numerical value which is
-                      the interval (in number of sweeps) after which a restart file is written.
-The restart files are in binary format and have the name *restart_%.bin*,                           where % is the sweep at which the file is written.
-Default:  `restart_write 0` (no restart file is written)
+* **Restart files**: The keywords `restart_write` and `restart_read` can be used to specify how to write and read restart files. `restart_write` requires one  numerical value                      which is  the interval (in number of sweeps) after which a restart file is written.
+The restart files are in binary format and have the name                                  *restart_%.bin*, where % is the sweep at which the file is written.  `restart_read` can be used to read a restart file and start a simulation from where                      another previous simulations had left off.
+If the optmizer is invoked it might modify the maximum displacements read from the restart file and, hence, it                      might not allow a perfect restart. `restart_read` requires two numerical values: (1) The activation flag (0 or 1) and (2) the name of the file used to                        read the restart from (note: it should be a file previously produced with `restart_write`.
+Default:  `restart_write 0` (no restart file is written),                          `restart_read 0 restart_000000.bin` (no restart is performed)

 * **Simulation box**: The simulation box is assumed to be a rectangular parallelepiped whose sides are specified by assign a certain amount of building blocks in each direction.
 The building blocks can be either simple cubic (SC) cells or face-centerd cubic (FCC) cells containing, respectively, 1 or 4 particles.
                       The type of building block specifies also the starting configuration, i.e SC blocks will prodoce a starting configuration in which the particles are arranged on a cubic lattice while FCC blocks will prodoce a starting configuration in which the particles are arranged on a FCC lattice.
                       The number of building blocks in the x, y and z directions are specified with the key-words `cells_x`, `cells_y` and `cell_z`, while the type for the building blocks is specified as `type` followed by 1 for SC blocks or by 2 for FCC blocks.
 Default:  `cells_x 3`,  `cells_x 3`,  `cells_x 3`, `type 1`

+* **Sweeps**: The number of sweeps to perform can be specified with the command `sweep_eq` and `sweep_stat`.
+Both these commands require one numerical value which specifies                 the number of sweeps to perform. `sweep_eq` is used to specify the number of sweeps for equilibration during which no quantity is sampled (except for the                     density in the course of isobaric simulations) and `sweep_stat` is used to specify the number of steps used to collect the statistics for the desired quantities               Default: `sweep_eq 1000`, `sweep_stat 1000`